Fire Prevention

 2023 DDFS poster contest winner!

-This year's winner is a grade 8 student at St. Joseph's CES who created an original poster to teach families how to practice safe cooking.
+The 2023 Douro-Dummer Fire Services (DDFS) poster contest winner was a grade 8 student at St. Joseph's CES who created an original poster to teach families how to practice safe cooking.

 The student won a prize package including a $100 worth of gift certificates from Lansdowne Place Mall!